c4pt000/a-PROTECTED_QR_CODE-QR-code-Encryption-layer-for-QR-codes-in-plainsight-and-machine-vision-and-crypt/README.md

 ![s1](https://raw.githubusercontent.com/c4pt000/a-PROTECTED_QR_CODE-QR-code-Encryption-layer-for-QR-codes-in-plainsight-and-machine-vision/master/QR-protected-import-only-by-paired-phone.png)

-HYOSUNG also protecting a receitp from being imported from someone nearby to stop social engineering campaigns of someone knowing X amount of dollars from withdrawl or deposit trying to social engineer the bank on the phone when they ask about X amount of money
+HYOSUNG also protecting a receipt from being imported from someone nearby to stop social engineering campaigns of someone knowing X amount of dollars from withdrawal or deposit trying to social engineer the bank on the phone when they ask about X amount of money

 ![s1](https://raw.githubusercontent.com/c4pt000/a-PROTECTED_QR_CODE-QR-code-Encryption-layer-for-QR-codes-in-plainsight-and-machine-vision/master/hyosung-QR.jpg)